Can You Get Rid Of Gingivitis Permanently? Prevention Tips

 1. What Is Gingivitis?

-Gingivitis is the first stage of gum disease, primarily caused by bacterial plaque left on the teeth.
+Gingivitis is the first and mildest stage of gum disease caused by bacteria that collect on the teeth and gums.

 🦷 Can Dentists Do Braces?
 Why Knowing This Matters for Your Smile